xrhan/timelapse/index.md

 </section>

 <br>
-Inspired by REPA<d-cite key="yu2024representation"></d-cite> and following VideoREPA<d-cite key="zhang2025videorepa"></d-cite>, we introduce a first-order representation alignment (dREPA) objective that enhances the model's ability to learn complex spatio-temporal dynamics.
-A key advantage of dREPA is that it is only applied as training-time regularization and does not require additional inference overhead.

-Our approach also enjoys reduced reliance on detailed text prompts; a generic description is often sufficient.
-Furthermore, recognizing that a single image captures just one arbitrary moment in a longer process (like a photo of a plant in its lifecycle), we extend the framework to support \textbf{any-frame} conditioning, allowing video generation to condition from any point in a sequence and improves the morphing degree of the generated videos.
+We also extend our framework to allow *any-frame conditioning* during image-to-video generation, by allowing the input image to be used as a keyframe at any temporal location within a clip.
+This is critical for timelapse generation because an input image may capture, say, a flower at any moment of the lifecyle that we want the generated timelapse to portray.

 ## Dataset Curation
 Before we train the generation model, we first collect a set of timelapse video data.
-We curate from two data sources: **1.
-ChronoMagic-ProH dataset**<d-cite key="yuan2024chronomagic"></d-cite>, which is an open-source dataset consists of all types of timelapse videos (e.g. traffic, game-playing, natural processes).
-Each video is paired with a VLM-generated detailed caption. **2. an internal dataset from Apple**, which has high-quality videos covering various categories.
+We curate from two data sources.
+The first is the ChronoMagic-ProH dataset<d-cite key="yuan2024chronomagic"></d-cite>, which is an open-source dataset consisting of a wide variety of timelapse videos, from traffic, to game-playing and natural processes.
+Each video is paired with a detailed, VLM-generated caption.
+The second is an internal dataset from Apple.
 Each video contains metadata such as keywords, object types and a text description.

-Our goal is to filter for timelapse-style content where objects undergo gradual, long-horizon changes, such as plant growth or baking process.
+Our goal is to filter for timelapse-style content where objects undergo gradual, long-horizon changes, such as plant growth or baking processes.
 We use the following curation pipeline:

 **Curation pipeline**

-1. *Keyword and metadata filtering* We begin with caption and metadata search to select candidate videos in the plant and food categories that are tagged as timelapse or contain related descriptors.
+1. *Keyword and metadata filtering.* We begin with caption and metadata search to select candidate videos in the plant and food categories that are tagged as timelapse or that contain related descriptors.
-2. *Content verification*.
-For each candidate video, we sample a five-frame snapshot spanning its duration.
+2. *Content verification.* For each candidate video, we sample a five-frame snapshot spanning its duration.
 We then query a multimodal LLM (Gemini-2.5-pro) to verify that the video actually depicts a timelapse-like process, ensuring that the subject remains consistent while undergoing meaningful change.
 <img src="assets/img/vlm_query.png"
      style="width:99%; max-width:100%; height:auto; display:block; margin:0 auto;">

-3. *Deduplication and cleanup*.
-Near-duplicate and low-quality clips are removed to ensure data quality.
+3. *Deduplication and cleanup.* Near-duplicate and low-quality clips are removed to ensure the quality of training data.

-After preprocessing, we are left with around 3.8k unique timelapse videos.
-From each, we extract subclips at three different time intervals as data augmentation, yielding around 11k short clips in total for training, each with paired text caption.
+After preprocessing, we are left with around 3,800 unique timelapse videos.
+From each, we extract subclips at three different time intervals as data augmentation, yielding around 11k short clips in total for training, each with a paired text caption.

 # Method
 ## Backbone
 Given the limited amount of domain-specific data, we finetune from a pretrained video generation model, CogVideoX-5B-I2V<d-cite key="yang2024cogvideox"></d-cite>.
-The I2V model conditions on the first frame and produces 49 frames at 480×720 resolution through the diffusion process.
-It is a latent video diffusion model it uses a 3D causal VAE to compress the spatial dimensions by a factor of 16 and the temporal dimension by a factor of 4 (except for the first frame, which is encoded separately), resulting in hidden latents of shape $13\times 30 \times 45$.
+This image-to-video model conditions on the first frame and produces 49 frames at 480×720 resolution through a diffusion process.
+It is a latent video diffusion model that uses a 3D causal VAE to compress the spatial dimensions by a factor of 16 and the temporal dimension by a factor of 4 (except for the first frame, which is encoded separately), resulting in hidden latents of shape 13×30×45.

 At the latent space, the video generation backbone is a diffusion transformer with 42 multimodal transformer blocks, each applying self-attention over a concatenation of video latents and text-prompt latents.
-During training, the model predicts the clean latent estimate, $\hat{x}_0$ for all latent frames, which is then later decoded to pixel space videos.
-Note its training objective differs from common practices that predict noise $\hat{\epsilon}$ or velocity $\hat{v}$, but one can show the objectives are equivalent up to loss reweighting<d-cite key="gao2025diffusionmeetsflow"></d-cite>.
+During training, the model predicts the velocity $\hat{v}$ of the diffusion process, which is then converted into the clean latents $\hat{x}_0$ for optimization with respect to ground truths.

 <img src="assets/img/backbone.png"
      alt="Anyframe conditioning"
-     style="width:90%; max-width:100%; height:auto; display:block; margin:0 auto;">
+     style="width:85%; max-width:100%; height:auto; display:block; margin:0 auto;">

 ## Anyframe Conditioning
 Extending first-frame to *any-frame* conditioning allows the model to generate an entire timelapse from a single image taken at any point in the lifecycle, while preserving a sufficient degree of physical morphing across time.